Although I have yet to even hold an

 8. Expand Bluetooth support: When Steve mentioned the iPhone’s built-in Bluetooth 2.0 support, the only device he discussed using with the iPhone was a wireless headset.
 And the

-for the iPhone only talks about the same thing: “Bluetooth 2.0 with EDR, which links to Apple’s new, remarkably compact Bluetooth headset.”
+wireless page for the iPhone only talks about the same thing: “Bluetooth 2.0 with EDR, which links to Apple’s new, remarkably compact Bluetooth headset.”
 However, Bluetooth is useful for linking to much more than just headsets.
 How about letting us use a Bluetooth keyboard, for when we’re sitting down somewhere with a lot of e-mail to handle?
 Or how about syncing with the Mac via Bluetooth?
 If we’re sitting in a public café somewhere, will we really have to haul out the docking station just to sync some new contacts back to your Mac?
 And what about using the iPhone as a wireless modem for your laptop, in those places where Wi-Fi isn’t available?

 7. Enhance battery life: While five hours of talk time is pretty good, Steve made no mention of the iPhone’s standby battery life—that is, how often does the device need to be recharged in order to be usable?
 Palm Treos and Sony-Ericsson smart phones, for instance, can be in standby mode for more than 300 hours before the battery drains.
 As Steve didn’t mention standby battery life in his keynote, the number must not be that impressive.
 But for those who travel regularly and may not always have a charger available, standby battery time is an important factor.
 (An open question is what sort of battery life you’d get if you were just using the e-mail and smart phone features of the iPhone—that is, what’s the battery life if you’re just surfing the Web, reading e-mail, and opening the occasional widget?)